finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)
 - Playmats
 - Reddit post with officially supported card games
+- Re-record training video (show on webpage and play store)

 ## Sprint+1
 - Play Mode Redesign